 Nicole’s Answer: The most common mistake is that players don’t communicate with their partners enough!
 Different levels have different abilities, but both players should have an idea of which shot is theirs to hit and which is their partners.
 Having good communication involves saying “yours” or “mine”, or also telling your partner before the point where you might try to hit the ball to start off the point!
 If

 USC graduate.
 NCAA Doubles Champion and currently ranked #38 WTA in doubles.
 Body double for Emma Stone in Battle of the Sexes.

 Kaitlyn’s Answer: The most common mistake I see people make in doubles is not being aggressive enough.
 Some people are afraid to get “hit” by the ball and don’t make moves to cut balls off or poach.
 The biggest key to doubles is movement.
 Making areas seem smaller for your opponents to hit into and baiting them to play the ball to where you want it.
 Don’t be afraid to get passed down the line because

-Strategy analyst for ATP World Tour, Wimbledon, Australian Open, Team Djokovic and the Italian Tennis Federation.
+Strategy analyst for ATP Tour, Wimbledon, Australian Open, formerly Team Djokovic, Matteo Berrettini, and the Italian Tennis Federation.
 Founder of Brain Game Tennis.